pulumi/examples/aws-go-secrets-manager/README.md

 1. Run `pulumi destroy` to tear down all resources.

 1. To delete the stack itself, run `pulumi stack rm`.
-Note that this command deletes all deployment history from the Pulumi Console.
+Note that this command deletes all deployment history from the Pulumi console.